 They are also likely to have outbursts of anger disproportionate to the event or trigger that led to the anger.
-For instance, they may show outbursts of rage in reaction to a small disagreement.
+For instance, they may show outbursts of rage in reaction to a minor disagreement.

 4. Double standards

 A relationship with a grandiose narcissist is likely to feel one-sided with double standards.
-They will expect you to devote all your time, energy, and attention to them, but they will give little to you in return.
+They expect you to devote all your time, energy, and attention to them, but they will give little to you in return.

-They may also expect extreme loyalty and commitment from you, while they give you only bread crumbs of attention, or they are repeatedly unfaithful.
+They may also expect extreme loyalty and commitment from you, while they give you only breadcrumbs of attention, or they are repeatedly unfaithful.